Stirling34/Stirling34.github.io/index.md

 ### Systematic Trading Algorithm (2023-2024)
 12 months building a Python-based trading system using technical indicators.
 Achieved 15% geometric return over backtesting period.
 Not robotics, but taught me a lot about systematic problem-solving, quantitative analysis, and iterative optimization based on performance data.

+### Automation & Agentic Tools (2024-Present)
+Build automation workflows and agentic tools for small businesses using n8n.
+Created systems for automatic invoicing and data collection, and a personal project that monitors online stores and alerts me when items I'm tracking go on sale—completely hands-off price watching.
+Learned Docker and API integration through building these tools.

 ---

 ## What I Can Do